 The City Council appoints members to all City Boards and Commissions as members terms expire.
 Each committee has a number of appointments.
 For more information on current vacancies, contact the City Clerk.

 The City Clerk is responsible for providing access to city documents through the Open Records Act.
 Many of the Ordinances are available on this website.
-Contact Dianna Barker, City Clerk, at 352-3676 or firstname.lastname@example.org for more information.
+Contact Dianna McLean, City Clerk, at 352-3676 or firstname.lastname@example.org for more information.

 The City of Taylor currently has two fire stations in operation:

 Taylor Fire Department Administration Office is located at 304 E. 3rd Street.

 For non-emergencies, please contact Administration at 512-352-6992.

 For life-threatening emergencies, please call 9-1-1.